 Batman and All of His Robins

-Bruce Wayne is a good man at heart, and wants to help Gotham reach its true potential.
-Being Batman is a part of that goal.
-And so is his constant dedication to training sidekicks to reach their potential.
+Bruce Wayne is a good man at heart.
+Ultimately, he wants to help Gotham reach its true potential.
+Part of that goal is being Batman, and so is his constant dedication to training sidekicks to reach their truest potential.

 He’s had quite a few sidekicks, usually orphans like him, and many of them have taken on the crest of Robin.
-So let’s meet just a few of the most prominent Robins in DC Comics, and learn just how they met Batman.
+So let’s meet a few of the most prominent Robins in DC Comics, and learn just how they became part of the Bat-Family.

 It wasn’t long before he pieced together who Batman and Robin were.
 He trained for years on his own, hoping to be good enough to be included in their adventures.
 And after Jason Todd died, Tim Drake went to Batman himself with the hopes of becoming his new Robin.
 Batman reluctantly agreed.